carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 > ## Publishing results
->  Add a `publishDir` directive to the nextflow script `process_publishDir_exercise.nf` that copies the index directory to the results folder .
+>  Add a `publishDir` directive to the nextflow script `process_exercise_publishDir.nf` that copies the index directory to the results folder .
 >  ~~~
->
+> //process_exercise_pubilishDir.nf
 > nextflow.enable.dsl=2
 >
 >  process INDEX {